10 Things I’ve Learned About Myself While Homeschooling Girls

 3. Patience is NOT a gift I have been given.

 I would love to say that being patient with my girls was something that came easy to me or I was even good at it.
 I am no Michelle Duggar.
 I wish I was some days.
-So calm and soft spoken with all of her kids!
+So calm and soft-spoken with all of her kids!
 But God is always working on me and helping me see that this is an area I need to work on in my life – for myself and for my family.
-Since homeschooling I have been more aware of just how much I do need to work and concentrate my effort in being that patient soft spoken mom when my children need that from me.
+Since homeschooling, I have been more aware of just how much I need to work and concentrate my effort on being that patient soft-spoken mom when my children need that from me.

 4. I cherish my quiet time.

 So many homeschool moms are so quick to say they “homeschool because they love being with their kids“.
 It’s very true, I absolutely LOVE being with my girls – LOVE these times together!
 But that doesn’t mean I don’t need some quiet time to myself.
 I believe we need that quiet time to dig into God’s Word and replenish ourselves as Moms each day.
 I work on my blogging and VA work at night after my house is quiet and sleeping.
 But I have found it is so important to ME to wake an hour earlier than my girls to study God’s Word and talk with Him about my day to come.
 I feel a calm that I just can not describe when I began my day with my quiet time with the Lord.